L-Cafe/L-Cafe.github.io/_pages/about.md

 as a PDF file, (for which I use plain LaTeX).

 I enjoy producing audiovisual content.
-Specifically, I play the piano, and enjoy making chiptunes (8-bit music) wit˛h [Pico-8](http://www.lexaloffle.com/pico-8.php).
+Specifically, I play the piano, and enjoy making chiptunes (8-bit music) with [Pico-8](http://www.lexaloffle.com/pico-8.php).
 As well as photo editing.

 For my photo editing and graphical design needs, I rely on